Doctoral Degree (Ph.D) in Educational Administration

 Admission to the UNO Graduate School requires an undergraduate grade point average

 of at least 2.5 and a graduate grade point average of 3.0 or higher.
 GRE scores of

-in combination with an applicant’s professional and academic qualifications.
+with an applicant’s professional and academic qualifications.

 The application process is a two stage process involving admission to UNO for graduate